 The athletic benefits are seen as things such as endurance being raised, the max VO2 being improved, reduced levels of lactate buildup when exercising, and improved anaerobic strength output with the effects of protection from antioxidants.

 Carnitine is also seen to be very useful in increasing the rate of losing fat and the use of fat as energy.

 We see intakes of 2 – 4 grams of carnitine each day yielding the best results toward the performance of athletes.
 There is also some report of usefulness in carnitine loading.

-The purposes of carnitine in Health Canada is seen as:
+The purposes of carnitine in Health Canada are seen as follows:

-- The aids in recovery of your muscles and the tissue damage from workouts and the resistance training regimen.
+- It aids in the recovery of your muscles, tissue damage from workouts, and the resistance training regimen.

 - Help in supporting the repair of muscle tissue in standard resistance training.

 - This helps to improve the performance physically when it is used while in a program.